Forecasting

 3. Forecast customizations

-Inforiver offers customizations that can be applied once the forecast is created.
+Lumel EPM offers various customizations that can be applied once the forecast is created.

 3.1.
 Action for closed periods